 - We won the coveted Princess Royal Training Award, an accreditation awarded in conjunction with City & Guilds to organisations that demonstrate that they have created a lasting impact through delivering skills development which drives business performance.

 - We were presented with a commemorative plaque from the Chartered Institute of Logistics and Training for our contribution to their organisation.

 Finding, supporting and developing great people throughout their Halfords journey

-We strive to ensure all colleagues enjoy their work and have opportunities to consistently amaze our customers through their friendly expertise.
-To achieve this, we continue to invest heavily in our ‘Gears in Retail’, apprenticeship and leadership development programmes and actively look for ways in which we can promote and increase the diversity of our workforce.
+We strive to ensure all colleagues enjoy their work and have opportunities to consistently inspire and support our customers through their ‘super-specialist’ expertise.
+To achieve this, we continue to invest heavily in our technical and leadership development programmes and actively look for ways in which we can promote and increase the diversity of our workforce.

 We aim to meet business objectives by motivating and encouraging all colleagues to be responsive to the needs of our customers and continually improve operational performance.
-This aim is delivered through a range of structured training and development programmes, such as ‘Gears in Retail’, where Retail colleagues progress through a structured series of e-learning, technical workshops, one-on-one coaching and shop floor experience modules and are then recognised for their success through certification, career progression and increased pay awards.
+This aim is delivered through a range of structured training and development programmes, such as ‘Gears’, where Retail colleagues progress through a structured series of e-learning, technical workshops, one-on-one coaching and shop floor experience modules and are then recognised for their success through career progression and increased pay awards.

 Tredz, is undertaking a series of colleague training and development programmes.
 These include supporting line managers to continuously develop their leadership skills.